MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/developer-tools.md

 #### Unable to open source queries because Query 'XXXX' is not found in the database. - ADO Field is nothing.

-Does it work if you right click and launch IM as administrator?
+- Does it work if you right click and launch IM as administrator?
-What if you view the file does it seem to view or error out there too?
+- What if you view the file does it seem to view or error out there too?
-Is it just this IMD or does maybe the Sample IMD work for you?
+- Is it just this IMD or does maybe the Sample IMD work for you?

-If you haven’t already done so, please try the steps in the [following article](https://community.dynamics.com/gp/b/dynamicsgp/archive/2012/02/07/ado-field-is-nothing-error-message-in-integration-manager)
+If you haven’t already done so, try the steps in the [following article](https://community.dynamics.com/gp/b/dynamicsgp/archive/2012/02/07/ado-field-is-nothing-error-message-in-integration-manager)

 Other causes:

 1. If the source file is on a mapped drive or other network location, try moving it to the local server where IM is installed, then point IM to that local copy to rule out intermittent network issues or just general issues with accessing the shared file.
 You can also try copying the contents of the source file into a new source file, then point IM to that and continue testing.

 2. This can also occur if the data type of a column was changed that is used in the Query Relationship window.
 Open the properties for each source and then click the Refresh Columns button on the Columns tab.
 After you refresh the columns, verify the mapping of the integration and the Query Relationship window are still correct.